simon-ritchie/apysc/docs_src/source/timer.md

 ## What is the Timer?

 The `Timer` class handles the timer's tick.
-You can call a handler at any intervals by it.
+You can call a handler at any interval by it.

 ## Basic usage